ROBERT WALTERS PLC (THE "COMPANY")

 The Group's long-term strategy for growth is founded on the two pillars of organic international expansion and discipline diversification.
-It is a testament to this strategy and underlying strength of the Group's brand and management team that we have delivered a resilient performance over the last five years whilst continuing to invest for the future.
+It is a testament to this strategy and underlying strength of the Group's brand and management team that we have delivered a significant increase in profitability over the last five years whilst continuing to invest for the future.

 A negative candidate experience as a result of poor candidate service, data breach or other candidate dissatisfaction, could result in candidate complaints, loss of quality candidate base or loss of referrals.

 Candidate satisfaction surveys are carried out on a regular basis, with Directors addressing any negative feedback directly with the candidate.

 Clear policies and processes are in place around candidate engagement and active candidate management.
 Quality control standards are maintained and reviewed for each stage of the recruitment cycle with all new employees receiving appropriate levels of training applicable to their role.